Parasite aircraft: 1910s

 The first parasite fighters were launched and recovered from trapezes mounted externally to military airships.

 In 1915 Neville Usborne and another British officer worked on a plan to lift a BE.2C fighter under an SS-class non-rigid airship.
 This would allow the fighter to reach the height of a raiding Zeppelin rapidly while also conserving fuel.
-In the first experimental flight on 21 February 1916, the envelope lost pressure and the plane was prematurely separated from it at 4,000 feet.
+In the first experimental flight on 21 February 1916, the envelope lost pressure and the plane was prematurely separated from it at 4000 ft.
 Both officers were killed and there was no further experimentation with small airships.

 In May 1916 a Bristol Scout flown by Flt.
 Lt.
 M. J. Day was mounted above the top wing of a Porte Baby flying boat flown by Sqn.
-Ldr John Cyril Porte, and was successfully released at a height of 1000 ft (300 m).
+Ldr John Cyril Porte, and was successfully released at a height of 1000 ft.
 Although successful, the scheme, intended to provide long-range defence against Zeppelins, was not pursued.